-Zimmerman was president of Congregation Beth Israel in Charlottesville during the Unite the Right march in August 2017.
+Alan Zimmerman (61), a Democrat from Charlottesville, VA, was president of Congregation Beth Israel in Charlottesville during the Unite the Right march in August 2017.
 Zimmerman remembers standing on the steps, watching armed neo-Nazis shouting “Heil Hitler.”
 He was “not surprised that there is anti-Semitism in America—I’m not naïve—but that it could be displayed so brazenly and even proudly in the streets of an American city was frankly shocking.”

 Do you think it’s possible for Democrats and Republicans to ever agree on the facts around the president’s actions?

 I think they already agree on most of the facts, which are clear and incontrovertible.
 It has been proven beyond any doubt that Trump conditioned a meeting with Ukrainian President Zelensky on an investigation of the Bidens.
 I also think it has been proven beyond a reasonable doubt that military aid was conditioned on this as well, but there is less direct evidence to show that.
 I just think most Republicans are unwilling to admit these things publicly for a variety of political reasons.